“Domates, patates, karekles…”

 “How would you like it?” she said to me.
 “How would you like it if a Muslim man gets off the boat and straight away tells your daughter to cover up, to not wear her bikini?
 Because he has never seen a girl’s skin before.

 How would you like it if your son was swimming in the sea and a severed head washed up on the beach?
 How would you like to live here?”

 I thought of the small village I had seen.
-The church and the tree and Demetra the ex-fisherman sashaying by; the men mending their nets on the harbour wall; the tranquil beauty that I had seen of the place.
+The church and the tree and Demetra the ex-fisherman sashaying by; the men mending their nets on the harbour wall; the tranquil beauty.
 And I couldn’t answer.

 PART TWO TO COME SOON…